AlexEidt/Directory-Grapher/README.md

 # Directory Grapher

-Create acyclic directed graphs representing any directory of your choosing.
+Create directory graphs representing any directory of your choosing.

 ## Usage